 Thorough watering is more important than frequent watering when growing cilantro inside.
-Water the plants until the water comes out the drainage holes in the bottom of the container.
-Check the soil frequently, but cilantro growing indoors should only be watered when the soil is dry to the touch.
+Water the plants until the water comes out the drainage holes.
+Check the soil frequently; cilantro growing indoors should only be watered when the soil is dry to the touch.
 This will be more often in the summer months.

-Keep in mind when planting cilantro indoors that it will grow less abundantly than when grown outside in your garden.
+Keep in mind when planting cilantro indoors that it will grow less abundantly than when it’s grown outside in your garden.
 However, with added care and attention to sun exposure, soil mixture, moisture and gentle harvesting, you will be rewarded with this flavorful and aromatic herb year round.